AnthonyBasooma/fwtraits/README.md

   function to allow the user to easily get and manipulate the data during package usage.

-### Other utility functions

-- `check_names()` to check spellings species taxonomic names to allow the user obtain the species traits.
-- `fw_checktraits()`harmonize species traits to allow effective between user inputs and database information.
-- `fw_visualize()`provides graphical display of the information obtained from the database.

 ### Funding

 The package was created with support from the AquaINFRA project which is